-Step 2 The fact that the equilibrium policy is a MRAP means that, for given σ , the policy is a non-decreasing step function in x (with an isolated point at the step).
+Step 2.
+The fact that the equilibrium policy is a MRAP means that, for given σ , the policy is a non-decreasing step function in x (with an isolated point at the step).
 Thus, actions are weak strategic substitutes, defined above.
 For example, if the stock is above the steady state, the only feasible deviation from equilibrium is to reduce extraction.
 A feasible deviation by a small positive measure of agents, when the stock exceeds the steady state, causes some future agents to harvest more than they would have, and all other future agents to harvest the same amount as they would have, absent the deviation.
 A parallel explanation applies if the stock is below the steady state.
 If the stock is at the steady state, deviations in either direction are feasible, and again any deviation causes some subsequent planners to change their decision in the opposite direction.
 The direction of change of future decisions is weakly the opposite of the direction of a deviation.

-Step 3 In the interest of brevity, we consider the invariance with respect to σ , for $\sigma \in (\sigma^{\min, \text{public}}, \delta + \alpha)$, i.e., for the case of hyperbolic discounting, where the long run discount rate is less than the short run discount rate.
+Step 3.
+In the interest of brevity, we consider the invariance with respect to σ , for $\sigma \in (\sigma^{\min, \text{public}}, \delta + \alpha)$, i.e., for the case of hyperbolic discounting, where the discount rate falls over time.
 (A symmetric argument applies if $\sigma \in (\delta + \alpha, \infty)$.)
+Section "Preliminaries" notes that if the planner were able to commit, the steady state stock would depend on the asymptotic value of the discount rate, r{∞} , but not on previous values.
+For hyperbolic discounting, and under Assumption 2, the steady state under commitment exceeds the steady state in the MPE.
 If today's planner could bind her successors to a sequence of actions, she would like to increase her own extraction and instruct her successors to extract less than their own first-best (commitment) level.
+(See Li and Lofgren, 2000 for a formal analysis of this problem.)
 Today's planner cannot exert this direct control over her successors in the MPE; there, her only means of influencing successors is to change the stock she bequeaths them.
 Because actions are weak strategic substitutes, the desire to influence successors (the strategic incentive) encourages the planner today to increase her extraction.
 However, the fact that in equilibrium her successors extract more than she would like them to, means that she considers the future stock too low.
 In order to compensate, she tends to reduce her extraction.
 Thus, the planner today has competing incentives: the strategic desire encourages higher current extraction (as a means of influencing successors), but their relatively low future savings encourages high current savings (low extraction).
 A change in σ makes the problem either more or less similar to the problem of constant discounting (where $\sigma = \delta$) but in either case the change magnifies or diminishes both of the conflicting incentives.
-In the linear-incontrol model, the change in incentives exactly cancel, causing the equilibrium to be invariant to σ .
+In the linear-in-control model, the change in incentives exactly cancel, causing the equilibrium to be invariant to σ .

 This intuition uses the fact that there are offsetting incentives regarding current harvest, and that a change in σ reinforces or diminishes both incentives.
-We do not claim to have economic intuition for why these changes exactly cancel.10 However, the mathematical explanation for this relation is straightforward.
-For $\sigma \in \sigma \in (\sigma^{\min, \text{ public}}, \delta + \alpha)$, the right side of equation (17) is $r{\infty} = \sigma - g$, and the left side contains the term $-\frac{K'(x^)}{p-c(x^)} = \sigma - \delta$.
+We do not claim to have economic intuition for why these changes exactly cancel.14 However, the mathematical explanation for this relation is straightforward.
+For $\sigma \in (\sigma^{\min, public}, \delta + \alpha)$, the right side of Eq.
+(17) is $r{\infty} = \sigma - g$, and the left side contains the term $-K'(x^)/(p-c(x^)) = \sigma - \delta$.
 The difference between these terms is $\delta - g$, which is independent of σ .
 A parallel argument holds for $r \in (\delta + \alpha, \infty)$.

-5 Discussion
+Discussion